 Different email providers like ProtonMail offer different types of protection, from temporary email addresses to burner emails that get deleted after being read.

 Using encrypted email services means that anyone other than the intended recipient can’t intercept your email messages because they are unreadable.
-Email encryption depends on a Public Key Infrastructure (PKI) or a combination of both public and private keys.
-Those who are sending emails and want to encrypt it would use the public key.
+Email encryption depends on a Public Key Infrastructure (PKI) or a combination of public and private keys.
+Those sending emails and wanting to encrypt it would use the public key.
 At the same time, the intended recipient will use the private key to decrypt those messages.

-In this way, you can prevent any snooping eye from invading your email communication and breaching your privacy.
+This way, you can prevent snooping from invading your email and breaching your privacy.